Neoleo3/Optimizing-Online-Sports-Retail-Revenue/README.md

 Create the footwear CTE, then calculate the number of products and average revenue from these items.

 Copy the code used to create footwear then use a filter to return only products that are not in the CTE.

+## CONCLUSION

+The brand needs to explore opportunities to develop products in the “Expensive” and “Elite” categories that have higher revenue potential.

+Focusing on product quality, customer service, and holistic marketing strategies can help improve reviews and revenue.

+Analyzing factors that influence monthly review fluctuations and planning appropriate marketing strategies.

+Continuously monitoring product categories like footwear and clothing and making relevant price adjustments or marketing strategies.

+Using this data as a foundation to design more effective and customer-oriented business strategies.

+All of these recommendations can assist the brand in enhancing product performance, increasing revenue, and providing a better experience to customers.